GClunies/reflekt/README.md

 ## Integrations

 ### Customer Data Platform (CDP)
-Reflekt understands how popular Customer Data Platforms (CDPs) collect event data and load it into data warehouses.
-This understanding allows Reflekt to:
+Reflekt understands how Customer Data Platforms (CDPs) collect event data and load them into data warehouses, allowing it to:
   - Parse the schemas in a Reflekt project.
-  - Find matching tables for events in the data warehouse.
+  - Find matching tables for events and columns for properties in the data warehouse.
-  - Automate writing a private dbt package that creates sources, staging models, and documentation for event data.
+  - Build a `dbt` package with sources, staging models, and documentation for event data.

 | CDP | Supported |
 |-----|-----------|